The Social Impact of Sales Tax

 Most states funnel sales tax revenue into a general fund that broadly supports a variety of public services.
 The largest areas of state spending are public education and health care.
 Tax dollars also support services such as transportation and infrastructure projects, police and fire departments, parks and recreational facilities, and economic development projects.

-Sometimes states or localities earmark portions of sales tax revenue to a particular purpose, specific fund, or special project.
+Sometimes states or localities earmark portions of sales tax revenue for a particular purpose, specific fund, or special project.
 In some cases, a state or local jurisdiction may implement a temporary sales tax increase to finance that specific purpose, fund, or project.

 In 2016, Philadelphia voters agreed to a controversial city-wide soda tax to fund pre-kindergarten classes for underserved and low-income families.
 The Denver Preschool Program was approved by voters in 2006 and reauthorized in 2014 to extend to 2026 and is funded by a 0.15 percent sales tax.